Our Epic Vacation: Day 8

 When we did arrive at SeaTac, my mom had arranged for us to use public transportation to get to our hotel, and it turned out to be a really fun adventure that I’m pretty sure we’ll all remember forever.

 First, we took the light rail straight from the airport to the Westlake Mall.
 The light rail was incredibly crowded, and since we all had a ton of luggage, it was made even more difficult.
-We rode for at least 45 minutes, during which time another little girl was standing near Sophia and continually gave her dirty looks, pinched her, and kicked her!
+We rode for at least 45 minutes, during which time another little girl was standing near my youngest daughter and continually gave her dirty looks, pinched her, and kicked her!
 What?
-Poor Sophia was in tears, and my mom was trying to protect her, but this little child was relentless.
+My poor daughter was in tears!
+My mom was trying to protect her, but this little child was relentless.
 She was standing with her father who was completely oblivious to his daughters’ actions, and neither me or my mom felt it would be wise to tell him to please control his child!
 Sheesh.

 Apparently, the first one had shoplifted in one of the stores, and the cowboy witnessed it and was doing his good deed of the day by trying to stop him.
 Unfortunately—between his fall and the fact that he looked like might have a heart attack at any second—the bad guy got away.
 (We actually saw Mr. Cowboy a bit later doing some pretty unique dance moves in the street outside the mall near some street musicians.)